IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 Keyboard navigation enhances the accessibility of the @@igxName by providing vast details of every element while navigating through them.
 This functionality comes with the @@igxName by the default, although the user has the freedom to override it by implementing a custom one.

-The tabulations of the @@igxName have been reduced so that it is fully compliant and convenient to use.
+The tabulations of the @@igxName has been reduced so that it is fully compliant and convenient to use.
 Currently, the @@igxName introduces the following tab stops:
 * `GroupBy` or `Toolbar area` (if enabled);
 * @@igxName `header`;